mrvgbrow/BrowGames/Pong/text/instructions.md

 <li>Screen Color - The background color of the playing field </li>
 <li>Sound volume - Volume of the sound effects, between 0 and 1.</li>
 <li>Tick Framerate - Frames per second.</li>
-<li>Score X Position - X position of the score display in pixels.</li>
-<li>Score Y Position - Y position of the score display in pixels.</li>
+<li>Score Y Position - Y position of the score display as a fraction of the screen height (smaller values towards the top).</li>
 <li>Score Hide - If set to True, the score will not be displayed.</li>
 <li>Time Hide - If set to True, the game time elapse will not be displayed.</li>
 <li>Center Line Hide - If set to False, there will be a white a dashed line marking the center of the court</li>